workshopper/javascripting/readme.md

 ![javascripting screenshot](screenshot.png)

-Navigate the menu with the arrow keys.
+Navigate the menu with the up & down arrow keys.

 Choose a challenge by hitting enter.

 ## License